-Common Cause North Carolina is now accepting applications for fall 2019 internships!
+Common Cause North Carolina is now accepting applications for spring 2020 internships!

 We are a statewide nonpartisan public interest organization advocating for more open, honest and accountable government.
 We work with both political parties seeking to promote reforms in campaign, election, lobbying and redistricting laws.